 Some of the uses are as follows:

-- Companies use statements of retained earnings to keep track of the internal fund available for expansion of their existing operations.
+- Companies use statements of retained earnings to keep track of the internal fund available for expanding their operations.
 The expansion projects may include launching a new product line, building a new plant, upgrading current infrastructure, etc.

 - It is also used in the distribution of profit among the shareholders.

-- The trend in the movement of the statement of retained earnings can be indicative of the growth of a company’s operation.
+- The trend in the statement of retained earnings can indicate the growth of a company’s operation.

 Some of the major advantages are as follows: